Compact Neural Network Algorithm for Electrocardiogram Classification: Methodology

-Machine learning has emerged as a collection of algorithms designed to identify patterns within data and enable decision-making for specific tasks.
-Among these, neural networks have gained prominence as a powerful and widely used approach.
-Neural networks consist of interconnected nodes, or neurons, that serve as mathematical operators.
-Each neuron computes an output by applying a nonlinear function to a weighted sum of its inputs \cite{wu2018development}.
-The synaptic weights of a neural network are optimized during the training phase, while its performance is evaluated in the testing phase.
-Notably, as the number of neurons or layers in the network increases, the computational cost increases, along with the risk of overfitting the data.
-Overfitting is a prevalent issue in supervised machine learning that hinders the development of generalized models\cite{Ying_2019}.
-It occurs when the model becomes overly specialized in the training data, resulting in poor generalization to unseen data.
-Our approach involves building a model with a single hidden layer, which minimizes the number of neurons in the layer to reduce computational costs.
-To further optimize performance, we employ advanced feature engineering and signal analysis techniques to extract the maximum amount of relevant information from the raw ECG data.
-This combination of a simplified architecture and sophisticated data processing enables efficient and effective classification while minimizing resource requirements.
-The model we built is a compact yet powerful neural network with an architecture of four layers.
+ML can be defined as a collection of algorithms capable of identifying intricate patterns within data and provide decision-making for specific tasks.
+As previously remarked, neural networks have gained prominence as a powerful and widely used ML algorithm approach.
+Neural networks consist of a series of interconnected nodes, or neurons, which perform a transformation.
+Each neuron computes an output by applying a nonlinear function, known as activation function, to a weighted sum of its inputs \cite{wu2018development}.
+During the training stage, the synaptic weights of each neuron are automatically adjusted through an optimization algorithm that minimizes a loss function.
+Finally, the performance is evaluated in the testing phase.Increasing the number of neurons in the network leads to higher computational cost, greater algorithmic complexity, and an elevated risk of overfitting.
+Overfitting is a common issue in supervised machine learning that hinders the creation of generalized models \cite{Ying_2019}.
+It occurs when the model becomes overly specialized in the training data.
+Consequently, the algorithm performs poorly when evaluated with unseen data, resulting in poor generalization.

+Our approach employs a single-hidden-layer architecture, substantially reducing the number of neurons in the network to lower computational costs and facilitate deployment in real-world applications.
+As a crucial part of our approach, we incorporated advanced feature engineering and signal analysis techniques to extract the maximum amount of relevant information from the raw ECG data.
+The combination of a simplified architecture and sophisticated data processing enables efficient and effective classification while minimizing resource requirements.